BitcoinDesign/Guide/guide/getting-started/technology-primer.md

    layout = "float-right-desktop"
 %}

 The Lightning network is a network of payment channels.
 Lightning nodes allow you to have multiple channels with different parties to route payments through.
-This new network forms a second layer on top of bitcoin and has some privacy benefits too since payments are not individually recorded on the blockchain.
-Only when the channel is opened and the final settlement transaction gets broadcasted when closing the payment channel.
+This new network forms a second layer on top of bitcoin.
+This has some privacy benefits too: payment information is only recorded to the blockchain when the payment channel is opened and closed.
+Every payment that happens in between the opening and closing is not stored “on-chain”.
 </div>

 ## What are ways to receive bitcoin?